 Qader has presented her work in venues within the US and internationally.
-She has been invited to give a number of lectures at Ecole des Hautes Etudes (EHESS), and Ecole Normale Supérieure-rue d’Ulm, in Paris.
+She has been invited to give lectures at Ecole des Hautes Etudes (EHESS), and Ecole Normale Supérieure-rue d’Ulm, in Paris, as well as in the US.
 Currently, she serves on the editorial board of the African Arts and Humanities Series of Michigan State University Press.

 Qader’s teaching interests include the detective novel; contemporary literary writing in French, Arabic, and Persian; contemporary literary and visual theory and in particular the works of Maurice Blanchot, Jean-Luc Nancy, Jacques Derrida, and Abdelkebir Khatibi.
 More recently, she has turned her attention to game studies and the problem of determinism as relevant to the literary.
 In the summer of 2012, she participated in the Institute for World Literature organized by Harvard University and Bilgi University, Istanbul, exploring the theoretical and methodological underpinnings of this method of literary inquiry from which she draws in her writing and teaching.
 Nasrin Qader is an active member of the core faculty of the Program in Comparative Literary Studies and the Program of African Studies.
 She is also a Chevalier de l’Ordre des Palmes Académiques.

 She is the current Department Chair.